gyroidos/gyroidos.github.io/_docs/certification.md

-Remember that we only describe the features which are supported by the mainline implementation of GyroidOS (consisting of the container management layer daemon _cmld_, the smartcard and security helper daemon _scd_, the trusted platform module 2 helper daemon _tmp2d_) and the provided yocto based CML distribution, companioned by its reference c0 implementation trustx-coreos.
+Remember that we only describe the features which are supported by the mainline implementation of GyroidOS (consisting of the container management layer daemon _cmld_, the smartcard and security helper daemon _scd_, the trusted platform module 2 helper daemon _tmp2d_) and the provided yocto based CML distribution, companioned by its reference c0 implementation gyroidos-coreos.

 In a nutshell planned certifications are: